Actindo-AG/Documentation/Fulfillment/Integration/02_ManagePackageTypes.md

         ![Edit scale price](../../Assets/Screenshots/Fulfillment/Settings/PackageTypes/EditScalePrice.png "[Edit scale price]")

-    - Enter the applicable price in the *Price* field and applicable number of units in the *From* field.
+    - Enter the scale price in the *Price* field and applicable number of units in the *From* field.
+Repeat this step to add further scale prices.

-    - Click the [SAVE] button.
+    - Click the [SAVE] button at the bottom of the window.
         The *Edit scale price* window is closed.
 The scale prices are displayed in the *Scale prices* box in the *Edit price* window.

     - Click the [SAVE] button at the bottom of the window.